FarronF/limerick-council-meetings/meetings/2021/03/18-Virtual Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th February 2021.md

 would issue.
 An update was also provided that the National Water Resources Plan Draft

 Framework was open for submissions to be submitted by the deadline of 1st March 2021.
+A
+---
-A--- 2
+2

 presentation which had been delivered to the Strategic Policy Committee for the